kragen/derctuo/markdown/multimeter-metrology.md

 temperature, maybe like the leakage current in a Schottky, you have a very precise temperature sensor, which you can use to cancel out temperature effects on other things, as long as you can characterize them.
-Force of gravity makes your watch crystal run faster when it's sideways?
+Force of gravity makes your watch crystal run faster when it’s sideways?
 Great, kid, you gotcherself a MEMS accelerometer that costs 25¢.